Our steady-state number of graduate students pursuing Masters of Science and Ph.D degrees is about 30, with most in our Ph.D program.

 Oregon State University is a broadly-based public institution enrolling about 25,000 undergraduate students.
 It is one of only two U.S. universities holding Land, Sea, Sun and Space Grant status.
 Accordingly, the university has developed strong programs in the sciences, agriculture, oceanography and forestry.
 The main campus is located in Corvallis, a college-oriented city of about 60,000 people, in the lush Willamette Valley.
 Corvallis is a short drive from both the Oregon Coast and the snow-capped Cascade mountains.

 The Department of Biochemistry & Biophysics is one-of-ten academic departments in the College of Science.
-Biochemistry & Biophysics offers programs leading to the following degrees: Masters of Science without thesis, Masters of Science with thesis, and Ph.D.
+Biochemistry & Biophysics offers programs leading to the following degrees: a Masters of Science with a thesis or without a thesis (including a "4+1" Accelerated Master's Program) and a Ph.D.
 Biochemistry & Biophysics faculty also train graduate students enrolled in the related Molecular & Cellular Biology program.
 Graduate students are major contributors to the research output of the department.

 We offer a broad range of research topics through the faculty within the department, those associated with the Linus Pauling Institute, and affiliate adjunct faculty from other departments throughout the OSU campus.
 Research in the department is supported by over $4 million annually from external grants.
 The department is well-equipped with research facilities that include confocal and laser dissection microscopy, flow cytometry, X-ray crystallography, NMR, mass spectrometry, in-house access to high-throughput DNA sequencing, analytical centrifugation, and computational resources, and is additionally supported by additional facilities and staff in the Environmental Health Sciences Center and the Center for Genome Research and Biocomputing.